Amendments to the anti-avoidance clause (GAAR). Preparation of defense file. Mandatory disclosure of information on tax arrangements (MDR).

 The risk of application of anti-abuse regulations may concern also entities performing economically justified but complicated transactions, which may potentially result in obtaining a tax benefit.
 For such transactions, a defense file describing the context of the transaction and economic justification could be the proper measure to mitigate the GAAR-related risk.

-There are more tax instruments to counter tax avoidance, in particular the mandatory disclosure rules with respect to reportable arrangements (MDR).
+There are more tax instruments to counter tax avoidance.
 Moreover, modifications to existing instruments are possible – these will further complicate the application of the existing regulations.

 In order to exclude or minimize the risk of the negative consequences associated with the above tax instruments, the International Corporate Tax Team offers the following services to its Clients: